miraland-labs/miraland/docs/src/validator/get-started/setup-a-validator.md

 sudo mkdir -p /mnt/ledger
 ```

-Next, change the ownership of the directory to your `sol` user:
+Next, change the ownership of the directory to your `mln` user:

 ```
-sudo chown -R sol:sol /mnt/ledger
+sudo chown -R mln:mln /mnt/ledger
 ```

 Now you can mount the drive: